Skip to content

 “The Lord sees not as man sees: man looks on the outward appearance, but the Lord looks on the heart.”

-Although the full mysteries of Heaven have yet to be revealed, God does provide a few ways we can lay up treasures in Heaven.
-We can earn heavenly rewards when we –
+Although the full mysteries of Heaven have yet to be revealed, the Bible does specify a few ways we can lay up treasures in Heaven.

 Our motivation for wealth should always have God at the forefront.
 Any other motive is temporary and terminal.